mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 format in the 101 document.

 I, yeah, so you can of course speak things, but there's definitely a guideline for, for how to, how to perform things

-[00:22:26] **Michaela:** perform things.
-Okay.
+[00:22:26] **Michaela:**  Okay.
 Cool.
 So another question that I had for you, you were talking about eight direct reports and this is a lot, I mean, I hear of engineering managers in the first year and they have one direct report or like two direct reports.
 So it feels like understandably you're very